 Tom has developed a busy freelance music career in London as a conductor, singer and educator.
 His work directing amateur choirs has been some of his most fulfilling; he directs various pop and classical focused choirs around London.
 He is a well known face on the London choral scene as a Tenor; regularly performing with the choirs of Westminster Cathedral, Westminster Abbey and St Paul’s Cathedral.
 Alongside this, he is also a part time teacher of music at Westminster Under School, as well as teaching piano privately.

 George joined the Beckenham Junior Choir in 2004, alongside his sisters Elizabeth and Laura.
 George has been playing for the choir since 2007.
 He is having piano lessons with John and also studying the Organ and completed his grade 8.
 George attended Harris City Academy in Crystal Palace and is a member of the South London Organist Society.
 George also attended Trinity on Saturdays.
-He has now sadly left the choir to go to York University to study Music.
+Further education includes reading Music at the University of York before beginning work in Orchestral Management, currently within the London Symphony Orchestra’s finance department.
+Also, regularly accompanying church services on the Organ in the Beckenham area.

 Sophie studies music at Royal Holloway College - Universty of London.
 She played the piano, which she started when she was five, and the oboe when she was seven, and attained Grade 8 on both instruments whilst with the choirs.
 She was been an active member of the Junior Choir since 2005, and when she started with Youth Voices in 2007, she became one of the piano accompanists for the juniors.
 She regularly sang solos and duets and occasionally played the oboe when required in an orchestral piece.
 Also she has had music theory lessons with John.